hashicorp/terraform/website/source/docs/providers/aws/r/s3_bucket.html.markdown

 * `expose_headers` (Optional) Specifies expose header in the response.
 * `max_age_seconds` (Optional) Specifies time in seconds that browser can cache the response for a preflight request.

-The versioning supports the following:
+The `versioning` object supports the following:

 * `enabled` - (Optional) Enable versioning.
 Once you version-enable a bucket, it can never return to an unversioned state.
 You can, however, suspend versioning on that bucket.

-The logging supports the following:
+The `logging` object supports the following:

 * `target_bucket` - (Required) The name of the bucket that will receive the log objects.
 * `target_prefix` - (Optional) To specify a key prefix for log objects.